SaturnKai/MusiArchiver/README.md

 ---

+#### Usage

-Once the extension is added, press the extension icon or navigate to https://music.youtube.com/music_premium/musi_archiver and follow the instructions.
+**Once the extension is added**, press the extension icon or navigate to https://music.youtube.com/music_premium/musi_archiver and follow the instructions.
 Make sure you are logged into YouTube music if you plan on importing your library.

 **If you run into any issues importing your library**, ensure that you are using an up to date version of Musi for your backup code so that your music is up to date.
 Please [create an issue](https://github.com/SaturnKai/MusiArchiver/issues) if you run into any additional problems, or contact me via the following: